blackboard/BBDN-REST-Demo-Java-Webapp/README.md

 ### What it does
 The rest demo script demonstrates authenticating a REST application, management and use of the authorization token, and creating, updating, discovering, and deleting supported Learn objects.

-<i><b>NOTE:</b> Before running the example code you must register a developer account and application as described on the Developer Community <a href="https://community.blackboard.com/docs/DOC-1579">What is the Developer Portal: Developer Registration and Application Management</a> and <a href="https://community.blackboard.com/docs/DOC-1580">Managing REST Integrations in Learn: The REST Integrations Tool for System Administrators</a> pages.
+<i><b>NOTE:</b> Before running the example code you must register a developer account and application as described on the Developer Community <a href="https://docs.blackboard.com/learn/rest/getting-started/registry">REST Registry</a> and <a href="https://docs.blackboard.com/learn/rest/getting-started/rest-and-learn">Managing REST Integrations in Learn: The REST Integrations Tool for System Administrators</a> pages.
 You must also configure the script as outlined in the below Configure the Script section.</i>

 This webapp allows you to:<br />
 - Authenticate<br/>